Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

 It is straightforward to estimate how large $\alpha$ must be to account for the observed evolution of protoplanetary disks.
 Suppose, for example, that the evolution time scale at 50~AU is 1~Myr.
 Then starting from the $\alpha$-prescription (equation \ref{eq_SS}), and noting that $c_s \simeq h \Omega$, the evolution time scale becomes,

 Substituting for $\tau$ and $r$, and assuming again that $h/r = 0.05$, we obtain an estimate for $\alpha \simeq 0.02$.
 This is fairly typical -- observational attempts to constrain $\alpha$ on large scales in protoplanetary disks (none of which are much more sophisticated than our crude estimate) tend to result in estimates that are around $10^{-2}$ \cite{hartmann98}\footnote{An important exception is modeling of the large-amplitude eruptive events known as FU Orionis outbursts \cite{hartmann95}, which, if interpreted as self-regulated thermal instabilities, require small values of $\alpha$ of the order of $10^{-3}$ or less \cite{bell94}.
-My own opinion is that these values are unreasonably small, and that FU Orionis events are instead externally triggered thermal instabilities that originate further out in the disk.}.
+My own opinion is that these values are unreasonably small, and that FU Orionis events are instead triggered by instabilities that arise at larger radii \citep{armitage01,zhu09,martin11}.}.
 These values are an order of magnitude smaller than the values of $\alpha$ derived from the modeling of dwarf nova outbursts that occur in accretion disks around white dwarfs \cite{cannizzo93,king07}.
-It may be relevant to note that the disks around white dwarfs, and around other compact objects, are invariably more highly ionized than protoplanetary disks.
+Of course the disks around white dwarfs, and around other compact objects, are invariably more highly ionized than protoplanetary disks.